nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 - Simplify the outlives relation to be syntactically based
 - Specify improved rules for the outlives relation and projections

-The proposes changes here are backwards incompatible.
+The proposes changes here are backwards incompatible; this is justified by the need to fix a soundness problem.
 The impact has been evaluated and found to be quite minimal.
+Moreover, by simplifying and improving the rules, the changes also make the compiler accept reasonable code that currenty fails to compile (e.g. the example from [#23442]).

 # Motivation